-Dr. Hoy provides diabetic foot care, wound care and limb preservation services in Seattle to make sure patients have healthy feet.
+With urgent appointments available, Dr. Hoy provides diabetic foot care, wound care and limb preservation services in Seattle.
 Limb preservation means preventing loss of foot and amputation by performing various preventive and surgical treatment modalities in the at-risk foot, including taking care of thick nails, calluses, corns, ulcers, wounds, infections and gangrene.
 Dr. Hoy has worked extensively with at-risk patients (e.g. patients with diabetes, poor circulation, Hansen’s Disease, Buerger’s disease), and has a passion for this work.
 He has practiced in some of the hardest hit areas of the country, including:

 • The Veterans Affairs Hospital in San Francisco, California, which performed the most diabetic foot surgery in the San Francisco Bay Area when Dr. Hoy was a resident physician.

 • San Antonio, Texas, a world center of excellence for research on the diabetic foot.

 • The Swedish Cherry Hill Wound Healing Center in Seattle, where Dr. Hoy worked as an attending podiatrist, supervising Foot and Ankle Surgery Residents.